 Keeping your QTLS current and up to date

-After completing professional formation, as a SET member you can keep your QTLS current and up-to-date by remaining in good professional standing, completing effective CPD, and adhering to our Code of Practice.
+After completing professional formation, as a SET member you can keep your QTLS current and up to date by remaining in good professional standing, completing effective CPD, and adhering to our Code of Practice.

 As a SET member who holds QTLS, your name will be included on our Professional Register, as a way of proving to prospective employers your qualified status and ongoing commitment to professional development.
 Alternatively you can use your QTLS certificate and up-to-date SET membership card as evidence of your current QTLS status.
 SET members holding QTLS status are also eligible to teach in schools on the same terms and conditions as those holding QTS.